slotThe/slotThe.github.io/README.md

 + In comparison to pandoc's default, better [syntax highlighting][site:pygmentise] via the `pygmentize` command line utility.

-+ All LaTeX output is pregenerated with [mathjax-node-page] and directly embedded in the HTML.
++ All LaTeX output is pregenerated with [KaTeX] and directly embedded in the HTML.
 This is both faster when loading the page, and does not require any JavaScript on the client side.

+  Interfacing with KaTeX is done with [math.ts](./scripts/math.ts), a tiny TS script originally from [here][pandoc:katex], which starts up a server that one can talk to.
+  See the relevant [hlKaTeX][site:impl:hlkatex] function for more information.

 + [Automatic smallcaps][site:impl:smallcaps] for certain abbreviations,
   like `HTML` or `GNU`.
 As such, a font that actually supports this